TraxData313/TCRS_NeuralNet_Project/README.md

 <br>

 ## The General Classifier:
-- The General Classifier is an ANN-like Logistic Regression System
+- The General Classifier is a Reaction (Logistic Regression) System
 - The system can be interfaced with Convolution layers or any other special layers to perform any task a general ANN would perform
 - This is “ready to go” system, that achieves the success of Deep Networks, while ready to implement in stand-alone HW
 - It takes N inputs, passes the IO through D hidden layers and provides output out of M possible classes